keelcare/care-connect/docs/SETUP.md

 npm run start:dev
 ```

-The API will be available at `http://localhost:3000`.
+The API will be available at `http://localhost:4000`.

+**Note**: The backend runs on port 4000 to avoid conflicts with Next.js frontend (port 3000).

 ## Running Tests